 THE APOSTOLIC DECREE AND OUR MEAT MENU: READING ACTS 15 IN REDEMPTIVE- HISTORICAL PERSPECTIVE

-Theological University of Kampen, Netherlands
+• Westminter Theological Seminary Theological University of Kampen, Netherlands

-Jerusalem Council redemptive-historical gentile Christians blood eating idolatry.
+Jerusalem Council, redemptive-historical, gentile Christians, blood eating, idolatry.

 Abstrak